AmitNativ1984/amitnativ1984.github.io/index.markdown

 bio_image:
     - image_path: /assets/images/bio-photo-2.jpg
       alt: "profile picture"
       excerpt: "My name is Amit Nativ.
 I am a computer vision researcher specializing in robotics.
-A long my career I had the opprotunity to work on drones, autonomous vehicles and humanoids.
+Along my career I had the opprotunity to work on drones, autonomous vehicles and humanoids.
 I love what I do!
 This blog is a collection of my thoughts and notes on things I learn a long the way."
       # url: "/about/"
       btn_label: "Read More"
       btn_class: "btn--primary"